cyriux/digging-scientific-papers/README.md

 - Now skim through the bibliography section and find and explore the paper that look most exciting to you.
 - Once you identify a good author, you may want to go through their other papers. (search online)

+## Step 5 - Iterate freely over you whole life

+- Take your time
+- Put aside to read later (download on your phone)
+- Use your enthusiasm to guide when to read

 ## What about bad papers?

 That's more advanced.
 Look at the actual experiments.
 If it's a survey of 17 students that need to accomplish a task using or not using a technique, it's scientific on the surface but I will not believe it strongly.